 A late-stage symptom of heartworm disease is fainting.
 After a significant amount of heartworms have infected your pet, fainting can occur.
 This is due to a blockage of blood flow in the heart.
 Contact your veterinarian immediately if your pet experiences this warning sign.

 Heartworm disease can be a dangerous condition for your pet.
 Luckily, it is preventable and can be successfully treated.
 Talk to your veterinarian about year-round preventative medication to keep your furry companions protected from these pests.
 Be sure to bring your pet in for routine heartworm testing as well.
-With both preventative treatment and regular exams, your pet will be safe for years to come.
+With preventative treatment and regular exams, your pet will be safe for years to come.